Carnegie School: Faculty Dispersal

 Beginning in the early 1960s, GSIA experienced a systematic exodus of some of its most distinguished faculty to other institutions.
+Franco Modigliani departed for Northwestern University and later MIT.
 James G. March departed for Stanford University in 1964 to build an organizational behavior program more aligned with behavioral research approaches.
 Merton Miller left for the University of Chicago in 1961, drawn by that institution's commitment to rational choice theory and mathematical economics.
 Robert Lucas Jr. subsequently moved to Chicago in 1974, where he further developed rational expectations macroeconomics.

 This migration pattern reflected systematic sorting based on methodological compatibility rather than mere career opportunism.
 As academic disciplines professionalizing during the 1960s, economics departments at other major universities increasingly embraced mathematical formalization and rational choice assumptions, creating natural destinations for top scholars.
 Simultaneously, emerging organizational behavior programs provided institutional support for behavioral and psychological approaches to management research.
 The methodological pluralism that had enabled GSIA's innovations became increasingly difficult to sustain within a single institution.

 The dispersal ultimately benefited other institutions significantly.
 The University of Chicago became the leading center for rational expectations theory and efficient markets research, while Stanford University emerged as the premier institution for organizational behavior and behavioral economics.
 MIT's Sloan School adapted GSIA's quantitative approaches to management science, and Northwestern University's Kellogg School of Management established its Managerial Economics and Decision Sciences program with former GSIA faculty.